 Deeply odd films are often deeply personal ones, and Constellation, a dazed, inchoate drama about a mixed-race Alabama family, tells a story that’s clearly close to the heart of writer-director Jordan Walker-Pearlman (The Visit).
 So close, in fact, it lacks perspective: Neither the camera nor the script can focus.
 After a Gothic ’60s prologue (forbidden love, gang rape), the movie somnambulates into generic sentimentality.
 Billy Dee Williams, as the family’s long-absent patriarch, reacts to this tonal retreat by looking sleepy.
 C

-Genre: Drama; Starring: Ever Carradine, Rae Dawn Chong; Director: Jordan Walker-Pearlman; Author: Jordan Walker-Pearlman; Runtime (in minutes): 105; MPAA Rating: PG-13; Distributor: Codeblack Entertainment
+Genre: Drama; Starring: Ever Carradine, Rae Dawn Chong; Director: Jordan Walker-Pearlman; Author: Jordan Walker-Pearlman; Release Date Limited: 02/02/2007; Runtime (in minutes): 105; MPAA Rating: PG-13; Distributor: Codeblack Entertainment

 Posted February 7 2007 — 12:00 AM EST

 - Lin-Manuel Miranda live-tweeted commentary for 'Hamilton's America'

 - Chris Pratt encourages people to go outside and look for trolls

 - Kanye West scored Kardashian family movies to 'Only One' for Kim's birthday

 - 'Once Upon a Time' star says Robin Hood return provides closure

 - Jason Sudeikis duets with Harry Connick Jr. as Harry Connick Jr.